joergen7/gpull/README.md

 on the command line.
 A notification is generated only for repositories that contain uncommitted changes.

+## Building with Rebar3

+Build the command line tool by entering

+    rebar3 escriptize

+Install the resulting script by copying it to a location in the executable path, e.g., by entering

+    sudo cp _build/default/bin/gpull /usr/local/bin

 ## System Requirements

 - Erlang OTP 18.0 or higher